OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 To see what the board would look like I clicked to the 3D viewer and saw that Kicad made no extra space around the circuit, so I chose the Edge.Cut layer, clicked on the rectangular symbol and drew a rectangle around the circuit, giving it more space around all elements.
 This is what it looked like in 3D view after that.

+!!!Info "Seventh part"

-In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he adds 3D model to his PCB and uses the 3D viewer.
+    In this [video](https://www.youtube.com/watch?v=oObZeXe6Ba8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=7) he adds 3D model to his PCB and uses the 3D viewer.

 To add 3D models to my board I right clicked on each element, chose **properties** and then clicked on **3D models** in the top bar.
 Then I had to click on the line that was lighted up with blue because then a small folder logo appeared beside the text.
 After that I clicked on this **small folder symbol**, searched for the **Fab Lab Library** and opened it.
 In it I found the **Fab.3Dshapes** folder and opened it to find **R_1206.step** and finally click on **OK**.
 When I opened up the 3D viewer I could see that the Resistor appeared in 3D on the board.

 There was no 3D model for ATtiny4012, led light and button in Fab.3Dshapes, so [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) explained in the video what to do and pointed to this [website](https://www.snapeda.com/) to find the 3D model.
 I had to sign up to be able to use the website.
 Then I used the search window to find each element, chose the right one from a list and downloaded a 3D model.
 I opened the download in the downloads folder, copied it and pasted it into the **Fab.3Dshapes** folder.
 After that I could find the models in the same way as I explained before.
 The only problem was that when these models were opened up in Kicad-properties-3D models-Fab.3Dshapes they didn´t sit on the plate but lay on their side.
 That was easily fixed just by rotating them about 90 degrees.